chrisnoonan98675/site/xl-release/how-to/configure-the-remote-completion-plugin.markdown

 Make sure to set up a new email account specifically for receiving remote completion emails.
 All emails are deleted from INBOX once processed by XL Release, including unrecognized and existing emails.

 ### xl-release.conf
-Advanced configuration can be specified inside the **xl-release.conf** file located inside the conf folder from the XL Release server.
+Advanced configuration can be specified inside the **xl-release.conf** file located inside the conf folder of the XL Release server.
 The advanced configuration is used by the mail fetcher which processes incoming remote completion emails.

 ```
 xl {
   remote-approval {
-    fetching-enabled = true
-    sync-interval = 10 seconds
+    sync-interval = 30 seconds
-    startup-delay = 10 seconds
+    startup-delay = 30 seconds
   }
 }
 ```

-- fetching-enabled (used to turn the fetching of remote completion emails on or off)
-- sync-interval (specifies the interval time for the email fetcher)
+- sync-interval (specifies the interval time for the email fetcher, default 30 seconds)
-- startup-delay (specifies the initial startup delay of the mail fetcher)
+- startup-delay (specifies the initial startup delay of the mail fetcher, default 30 seconds)

-Note that when the fetching of the emails is disabled, you are still able to add remote completion tasks inside releases.
-It will also still send emails to all assignees.
-Disabling means that the email fetcher will not fetch for remote completion emails.
-That means that all remote completion requests will not be processed.

 ## Auditing